thomas-vogel/thomas-vogel.github.io/_pages/activities.md

 ## Organization Committee

+* Program Committee Chair of the Artifacts Track at the 16th International Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS), 2021 ([Link](https://conf.researchr.org/home/seams-2021){:target="_blank"}).
 * Steering committee member of the International Symposium on Search-Based Software Engineering ([SSBSE](https://ssbse.info/){:target="_blank"}, elected for 2020-2022)
 * Co-Organizer of the _GI-Dagstuhl Seminar on Explainable Software for Cyber-Physical Systems_, Seminar 19023, Schloss Dagstuhl, 2019 ([Link](https://thomas-vogel.github.io/ES4CPS/){:target="_blank"}).
 * Social Media Chair of the _14th International Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS)_, 2019 ([Link](https://conf.researchr.org/home/seams-2019){:target="_blank"}).